What is Person-Centered Therapy?

 I will offer you empathy, unconditional acceptance, warmth, and a genuine non-judgmental relationship.

-After our first session, you will hopefully have a sense of who I am as your therapist and if we are good ‘fit’ together.
+After our assessment, you will hopefully have a sense of who I am as your therapist and if we are good ‘fit’ together.

 I will not pressure you to commit to further sessions, and you can feel free to leave the session to think about if you would like to continue our work together.